isomorphic-software/smartclient-docs/classes/Class.md

 ### Description
 Initialize a new instance of this Class.
 This method is called automatically by [Class.create](#classmethod-classcreate).

 Override this method to provide initialization logic for your class.
-If your class is a subclass of a UI component (i.e. descendant of [Canvas](Canvas.md#class-canvas)), it is typically recommended to override [Canvas.initComplete](Canvas.md#method-canvasinitcomplete) or [Canvas.initWidget](Canvas.md#method-canvasinitwidget) instead.
+If your class is a subclass of a UI component (i.e. descendant of [Canvas](Canvas.md#class-canvas)), override [Canvas.initWidget](Canvas.md#method-canvasinitwidget) instead.

 ### Parameters